Eldritch Instinct System Reference Document (v0.8)

 There are a number of possibilities to remove Broken notches.

 Sanatorium: You may commit yourself to a sanatorium.
 At the end of each year, make a WIL save.
 On a success, remove a Broken notch.
-If you roll a critical fail, gain a Broken notch.
+On a critical fail, gain a Broken notch.

 Cover traces: Once per scenario, if you have personally suppressed knowledge of the Mythos (e.g. burning tomes or dealing with witnesses), remove a Broken notch on a successful WIL save.